2111-GH-Team-Cake-Capstone/2111-GH-Team-Cake-Capstone/README.md

   - questions/get to know you
 - swipe/view other profiles
 - matches
+  - when two dogs swipe right on each other, a match is made
+  - for the user who swiped last, a modal pops up to alert them
+  - both dogs are able to chat with each other
 - chat
+  - in realtime, matched dogs can send each other messages with text and emojis

 ### As an engineer, I want to: